Munfred/vilsongroh.org/README.md

 ## Current funding needs
 ![image (9)](https://user-images.githubusercontent.com/12504176/216224599-c8e37d92-f8c5-4cae-8eae-a8fb62db5144.jpg)

 We have the institutional capacity to operate and grow Pode Crer.
 We are bottlenecked by fundraising.
-The first center is planned to open in 2023 at a total cost of about $1M ($200k have been raised already).
+The first center is planned to open in 2025 at a total cost of about $1M ($500k have been raised already).
 Future centers are estimated at $1M to build and operate for the first year.
 A center can serve 700 Pode Crer students and reaches about 5000 community members.
 Each center is planned to be staffed by 12 educators and 8 support staff.
 We are confident that if we have the money we can train and grow our team of educators by 50% each year.
-With $5M we could have these 5 centers built and operational by 2027.

 Pode Crer is free and open to all, aiming to serve vulnerable students from marginalized communities.
 Students are divided into three educational tracks for different age groups.
 Ages 11-13 (track 1), 14-17 (track 2) and 18-24 (track 3).
 Students on tracks 2 and 3 receive an allowance of R$200 (USD 40) per month during the program.
 This allowance is fundamental to incentivize them and their families to focus on studies rather than procuring work to supplement family income.

-The 2022 implementation is supported by a team of 21 people, including educators, social workers, pedagogues and administrators.
-The budget for 2022 is R$1.2M (250k USD). *There is currently a funding shortage of about R$200k (40k USD) for funding the last 5 months of allowances for Pode Crer students*.

 ![image](https://pbs.twimg.com/media/FdJaMSTagAATlYW?format=png&name=4096x4096)